-Spectroscopic redshift measurements were obtained with NIRSpec and additional ground based observations \citep[for more details, see][]{2024ApJ...961..171F}, bringing the total number of families with measured spectroscopic redshifts to five.
-Regarding cluster members, 35 are spectroscopically confirmed in the redshift range $z=[0.329,\, 0.368]$, which corresponds to a peculiar velocity of $4\,000\ {\rm km\,s}^{-1}$ from the mean cluster redshift $z_{\rm d}=0.348$.
-This sample of cluster galaxies was used the determine the loci on the color-color space and select additional 130 cluster members by a photometric approach down to magnitude $m_{\rm F150W} = 23.5$.
-Overall we consider the same 165 cluster members as used in all the lens models presented in \citet{2025ApJ...979...13P}.
-This catalog includes the 161 cluster members of \citet{2024ApJ...961..171F} as well as 4 additional galaxies that either lack spectroscopic redshifts, are at a redshift close to the cluster's redshift, or are far from the cluster's centroid \footnote{M.~Pascale, private communication.
-Some details are also given in \citet{2025ApJ...979...13P}.}.
+Spectroscopic redshifts were measured with NIRSpec and additional ground-based observations \citep[for more details, see][]{2024ApJ...961..171F}, bringing the total number of families with measured spectroscopic redshifts to five.
+Of the cluster members, 35 are spectroscopically confirmed at $z=[0.329,\, 0.368]$, which corresponds to a peculiar velocity of $4\,000\ {\rm km\,s}^{-1}$ relative to the mean cluster redshift $z_{\rm d}=0.348$.
+We used this sample of cluster galaxies to determine the loci in color-color space and to select an additional 130 cluster members using a photometric approach, down to magnitude $m_{\rm F150W} = 23.5$.
+Overall, we used the same 165 cluster members as in the lens models of\citet{2025ApJ...979...13P}.
+This catalog includes the 161 cluster members of \citet{2024ApJ...961..171F} plus four additional galaxies that either lack spectroscopic redshifts, lie near the cluster's redshift, or are far from the cluster's centroid \footnote{M.~Pascale, private communication; see also \citet{2025ApJ...979...13P}.}.